datarightplus/datarightplus-banking-bulk-transactions-v1/draft-authors-datarightplus-banking-bulk-transactions-v1.md

 ## Request Banking Transaction Detail List

-Defined within [@!DATARIGHTPLUS-REDOCLY] as `RequestBankingTransactionDetailListDataV1` this schema is used to provide the request information, is replayed by the Get Banking Transaction Detail List Status endpoint, and is intended to be a like-for-like to the input parameters for List Transactions for Banking Account as outlined within [@!CDS].
+Defined within [@!DATARIGHTPLUS-REDOCLY-ID2] as `RequestBankingTransactionDetailListDataV1` this schema is used to provide the request information, is replayed by the Get Banking Transaction Detail List Status endpoint, and is intended to be a like-for-like to the input parameters for List Transactions for Banking Account as outlined within [@!CDS].

 | Attribute    | Requirement  | Type                  | Description                                                                                                                      |
 |--------------|--------------|-----------------------|----------------------------------------------------------------------------------------------------------------------------------|